-While the first half of 2020 has been more than a little challenging for all of us, there is every reason to believe that the future will continue to be bright as this present chaos recedes into memory.
+While the past two years have been more than a little challenging for all of us, there is every reason to believe that the future will continue to be bright as this present chaos recedes into memory.
 And though job opportunities have been sparse in recent months due to business lockdowns, that too is expected to change as the economy continues to reopen in the months to come.
 Of course, as those businesses reopen in the midst of ongoing turmoil, security will be a major concern for many companies.
 So, if you have been thinking about a career as a security guard, there has never been a better time to pursue your armed security license.

 In many ways, 2020 has been a year unlike any other.
 Uncertainty and chaos often seem to be the only constants, as social upheaval, rioting, and looting have added to lingering anxieties caused by the ongoing Covid-19 pandemic.
 As a result, business owners and other citizens have growing concerns about rising threats to their property and safety.
 And with police officers across the nation facing growing resistance and hostility, many of those citizens wonder how they can protect themselves from those threats.
 Fortunately, armed security guard services can continue to provide the peace of mind we all need in times of trouble.

 The Covid-19 pandemic has changed lives and behaviors, as people have struggled to adjust to a life of social distancing and altered routines.
 Across New York and around the country, the citizens of the United States have patiently refrained from many activities that could potentially increase the spread of the illness.
 However, there are some things that simply cannot be set aside even in the midst of a pandemic – issues like suspected marital infidelity, lost loved ones, and other concerns that may require professional detectives to conduct personal investigations.